ErnestBaier/MillionaireApp/README.md

 # MillionaireApp
-This repo contains all file relevant to the "How Much To Be A Millionaire" Angular App
+This repo contains all files relevant to the "How Much To Be A Millionaire" Angular App

 This application is intended to be used as a portfolio piece and as a learning opportunity.